mdxabu/ipscout/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or suggestions, please open an issue or contact the project maintainer at [your-email@example.com].
+For any questions or suggestions, please open an issue or contact the project maintainer.